-Growing up in 1960’s Petaluma as a young boy in our family included the American right of passage of getting and learning how to use your first gun.
+Growing up in 1960’s Petaluma as a young boy in our family included the American rite of passage of getting and learning how to use your first gun.
 Done correctly, this happened around the age of 12 and that young boy would have been running on the esteemed training wheels of all later long-guns, the BB gun.

 Well, my dad made sure that his one son had that BB-gun and it proved to be a nice one.
 Most BB guns are spring powered meaning that you load a small handful of BBs into a built-in magazine, then you cocked it which both chambered one BB and compressed a strong spring, leaving the gun ready to fire.